-The project site is located in the appealable area between the shoreline and the first through public road.
-Public access to the beach is located further up Beach Drive at the State Parks parking lot (about 1,000 feet northwest of the proposed dwellings).
+This finding can be made, the project site is located in the appealable area between the shoreline and the first through public road.
+Public access to the beach is located further up Beach Drive at the State Parks parking lot (about 200 feet northwest of the proposed dwelling).
 The proposed dwellings will not interfere with public access to the beach, ocean, or any other nearby body of water.
 The project site is not identified as a priority acquisition site in the County Local Coastal Program, and is not designated for public recreation or visitor serving facilities.